-What are the advanced features of the Router?
-The Router's advanced features include Filters, Forwarding, Dynamic Routing, Static Routing, DMZ Hosting, and MAC Address Cloning.
+What are the Router's advanced features?
+The Router's advanced features include IP Filtering, Port Range Forwarding, Dynamic Routing, Static Routing, DMZ hosting, and MAC Address Cloning.

-What is the maximum number of VPN tunnels allowed by the Router?
-The Router supports up to two simultaneous IPSec VPN tunnels.
+What is the maximum number of VPN sessions allowed by the Router?